Requirements for the USDA Organic Seal and the MOSA Logo

 The MOSA logo is available in color, or in black and white versions.
 It is also available reversed (white) for printing on dark backgrounds.
 You cannot modify the colors or the shape of the MOSA logo.
 If both the MOSA logo and the USDA Organic Seal are used, the MOSA Logo may not be individually displayed more prominently than the USDA Organic Seal.

 Retail labels for certified organic products must identify the name of the certifier on the information panel.
-This certifier identification must go below the information identifying the certified handler or distributor of the product.
+This certifier identification must go immediately below the information identifying the certified handler or distributor of the product.
 Typically, the required certifier identification will be a statement saying “Certified Organic by MOSA.”
-MOSA’s logo can be used in place of the statement, as long as it is properly placed below the information identifying the certified handler or distributor.
+MOSA’s logo can be used in place of the statement, as long as it is properly placed immediately below the information identifying the certified handler or distributor.

 Most certified organic products must also identify organic ingredients as organic, in the ingredient statement on the information panel.

 The labeling requirements describe other details, such as using organic percentage statements, specific food groups that may be listed on a “made with organic …” label, requirements for shipping containers, and international requirements.
 Contact MOSA for details.

 All labels (all skus) must be approved before use.
 MOSA can give assistance on organic requirements as labels are developed.

 Anyone who sells or labels a product "organic" when they know it does not meet USDA standards can be fined up to $11,000 for each violation.

 The MOSA logo is copyrighted and cannot be used for any other purpose without express written permission.
 Contact MOSA for more information.

 Visit the United States Department of Agriculture for USDA Organic Seal logos and usage requirements.